cisagov/ScubaGear/baselines/sharepoint.md

 å
 #### MS.SHAREPOINT.4.1v1
 Users SHALL be prevented from running custom scripts on personal sites (aka OneDrive).
-- _Rationale:_ Scripts on SharePoint sites run in the context of the user visiting the site and have access to everything that user can access.
+- _Rationale:_ Scripts in OneDrive folders run in the context of the user visiting the site and have access to everything that user can access.
 By preventing custom scripts on personal sites, administrators block a path for potentially malicious code execution.
 - _Last modified:_ June 2023

 #### MS.SHAREPOINT.4.2v1